Support our Articles / Videos

-- Keyed Gate Latches: can be had for around $50 (see it on Amazon).
+- If your gate already has a deadbolt installed but does not lock automatically, Keyed Gate Latches can be had for around $50 (see it on Amazon).
 If you need a local locksmith to install add $100 for the service call and labor.

 - Padlock and Chain: Our favorite padlocks and chain will secure that gate of under $100.

 - Gate Modification: Cutting and welding in a gate box varies a little depending on the gate box needed and the existing configuration of the gate.
 For gates that do not need any reach around protection you local locksmith will run in the neighborhood of $200-$250 for the service call and labor.
 Add $100-$150 more for reach around protection.
 These prices do not include the parts.

 - Gate Modification Self Closer: If the gate needs an additional closer, welding and part will run approximately $100-$250 depending on what type of closer is used.
 This does not include the part.

 - Locks: Standard key locks are priced just like house door hardware and are in the neighborhood of $50 per piece.
 A good mechanical pin-code lock will be about $200 (see on Amazon) and a good heavy duty commercial grade electronic lock $350 on up (see on Amazon).

 Disclosure: As an eBay / Amazon Associate I may earn from qualifying purchases.